-Gutenberg brings to WordPress a new, clean interface, with a minimal design that has all the essential tools for creating rich and engaging content.
-It’s also an important step forward for publishers, reducing the visual difference between how content appears in the admin area and how it’s actually rendered on the web page.
+Gutenberg brings to WordPress a new, clean interface with a minimal design that has all the essential tools for creating rich and engaging content.
+It’s also an important step forward for publishers, reducing the visual difference between how content appears in the admin area and how it renders on the web page.

 Blocks also bring a lot of different layout options and flexibility right out of the box.
 This means fewer plugins, page builders, shortcodes and other clutter is needed to manage your content effectively.

 On the other hand, Gutenberg comes with a learning curve for those who are new to the concept of blocks.
 It’s a relatively advanced page builder that will take some time and effort to master.